qchay/Translatify/README.md

 <img src="https://github.com/qchay/Translatify/blob/master/images/OCR.png"  height="300" width="200" >

 ## API:
-Google translate-Used to translate the texts
+- Google translate - Used to translate the texts
-Google Vision - Used to recognize the text from the Camera
+- Google Vision - Used to recognize the text from the Camera

 ## Libraries/Services:
 - Google Vision